Baipzix/BarkBeetlePred/README.md

 ### Files:

-* dataclean.py: Data clean and prepare data for the next steps
+* DataPre.py: Python version of prepare data for the next steps
 * bb_model_Experiment1.py: Deep Neural Network used for Experiment 1
 * bb_model_Experiment1_keras.py: The DNN for Experiment 1, but using Keras instead of TFLearn
 * bb_model_Experiment2.py: Deep Neural Network used for Experiment 2